A Heintze-Karcher inequality with free boundaries and applications to capillarity theory: Abstract

 \section{Abstract}

 {\rm In this paper we analyze the shape of a droplet inside a smooth container.
-To characterize their shape in the capillarity regime, we obtain a new form of the Heintze--Karcher inequality for mean convex hypersufaces with boundary lying on curved substrates.}
+To characterize their shape in the capillarity regime, we obtain a new form of the Heintze--Karcher inequality for mean convex hypersurfaces with boundary lying on curved substrates.}\\ \textbf{MSC 2020: 53C24, 35J25, 53C21}\\ \textbf{Keywords:} Heintze-Karcher's inequality, capillary hypersurface, CMC hyper- surface, Alexandrov's theorem.